 Note: Further and more detailed descriptions of all of the above Loudness terms may be found in the ITU-R BS.1770-3 loudness standard.

-When you have completed reviewing or changing the settings, touch the Back button to return to the Loudness menu.
+When you have completed reviewing or changing the settings, touch the Loudness Meters button to go the Loudness Meters screen, or touch the Back button to return to the Loudness menu.